AndrewHenderson/marionette-redux/README.md

 __Predictability__.

-Marionette Redux introduces to Marionette application a lifecycle that allows for deterministic DOM updates – consistent at first render and for any store updates (or component state changes) after first render.
+Marionette Redux introduces to a Marionette application a lifecycle that allows for deterministic DOM updates – consistent at first render and for any store updates (or component state changes) after first render.

 `componentWillUpdate` will execute when a display component first renders.
 This is where you put your DOM manipuation code.
 A connected component's `mapStateToProps` will execute whenever the Redux store state changes; if the return object of display component's `mapStateToProps` differs from the last result, `componentWillUpdate` will execute.